-There are a few clear signs that signal when it’s time to replace your CPAP mask:
+There are a few clear signs that it’s time to replace your CPAP mask:

 - When the seal feels rough and uncomfortable against your skin

-- If the headgear because stretched, loose, or frayed
+- If the mask headgear becomes stretched, loose, or frayed

 - If the mask doesn’t fit anymore